portfedh/portfolio_grafana/README.md

 Here is a brief description of the information you should add in every file:

-The contributions file will have the date and amount of every deposit or withdrawal you've made to that account.
+Contributions file:  The CSV file should have the date and amount of every deposit or withdrawal you've made to that account.
 Deposits to the account should be positive numbers (+) and withdrawals from the account should be negative (-) numbers.

-The account balance, will have a date value with the last day of each month and the total balance in the bank statement for that month.
-If you add more than one account, the dates in the monthly account balance file must match, even if the balance is $0 for one account.
+Account balance file: The CSV file should have a date value with the last day of each month and the total balance of the bank statement for that month.
+If you add more than one bank account, the date range in bothfile must match, even if the balance is $0 for one of the accounts.

-The trade history file will have the date, the company ticker, and each trade you´ve made in that account (buy or sell, not dividends).
+Trade history file: The CSV file should have the date, the company ticker, and each trade you´ve made in that account (buy or sell, not dividends).
+Buying shares should be written as positive numbers (+) and selling shares as negative (-) numbers.

 ## Adding your scripts

-Once the input files are set up, you must now modify the scripts to make the calculations that will create the dashboard.
+Once the input files are set up, you must now modify the scripts that make the calculations that to create the dashboard.

 - Navigate to the usr/ directory.